stevesaliman/gradle-cobertura-plugin/README.md

 - I'd like to have the coverage reports only run if the source or the tests have changed, but I haven't started that yet.
 Instrumentation would only need to happen if coverage reports are requested, and are not up to date.

+- Did I mention testing? :-)  As issues are resolved, it would great if I could have unit tests that made sure that things fixed for prior issues are still fixed.

 Usage
 -----
 Add the following to your build.gradle file.